-The closer you are to a VPN server the faster your download speed.
-After all, sending encrypted data back and forth between your device and the VPN server takes time.
+The closer you are to a server the faster your download speed.
+After all, sending encrypted data back and forth between your device and the server takes time.
 So you want to select a VPN provider with a server relatively close by.
-This can be a country on your continent, your country or even your city, depending on where you live.
+This can be a country on your continent, your country, or even your city, depending on where you live.

-As most VPN providers focus their servers on locations where most of their customers are (North-America, Western-Europe, South-East Asia, East-Asia, and Australia), it is extra important for users outside of these regions to check the locations as they have fewer servers close by at most VPN providers.
+As most VPN services focus their servers on locations where most of their customers are (North America, Western-Europe, South-East Asia, East-Asia, and Australia), it is extra important for users outside of these regions to check the locations as they have fewer servers close by at most VPN companies.

 2. Unlocking content

 Some online services are limited to specific regions.
 A good example is Netflix that features certain shows in the United States that users from other regions cannot watch.
 Using a VPN, you will be able to unlock these shows.